 Section 89 of the Countryside and Rights of Way Act (CRoW) places a duty on local authorities within an AONB to act jointly to prepare and publish a Management Plan.
-The Kent Downs AONB Partnership produces the Management Plan on behalf of the 12 local authorities within the Kent Downs.
+The Kent Downs National Landscape Partnership produces the Management Plan on behalf of the 12 local authorities within the Kent Downs.

 The Management Plan is a material consideration that should be taken into account when preparing Development Plans and Neighbourhood Plans as well as determining planning applications.
 It does not form part of the statutory development plan for a local authority*.

 While the whole of the Management Plan should be considered in respect of planning decisions, the following policies are considered to be most relevant to the planning process: